STep Ahead Recognition System (STARS)

 STARS is Vermont’s quality recognition system for child care, preschool, and afterschool programs.
 Programs that participate in STARS are stepping ahead — going above and beyond state regulations to provide professional services that meet the needs of children and families.

-You can look to STARS as one indicator of quality when choosing child care.
 The more stars a program has, the more it is involved in a wide range of practices that support children, families, and professionals.

 One-star programs are examining their practices to enhance the services they provide.
 They may be fairly new, just starting on a path of improvement and growth, or be stronger in one area.